CopenhagenCityArchives/CorrectOCR/docs/CorrectOCR.server.rst

 The Combo box would then contain the `k`-best suggestions from the backend, allowing the user to accept the desired one or enter their own correction.

-Showing the left and right tokens (ie. tokens with index±1) is for hyphenation TODO
+Showing the left and right tokens (ie. tokens with index±1) enables to user to decide if a token is part of a longer word that should be hyphenated.

 Endpoint Documentation
 ----------------------